ACDguide/Governance/Governance/tech/conventions.md

 **_FillValue**<br>
 The [`_FillValue`](https://docs.unidata.ucar.edu/netcdf-c/current/attribute_conventions.html#autotoc_md89) attribute specifies the fill value used to pre-fill disk space allocated to the variable, it is then returned when reading values which were never written.
 If `_FillValue` is defined then it should be scalar and of the same type as the variable.
 If the variable is packed using scale_factor and add_offset attributes, the _FillValue attribute should have the data type of the packed data.<br>
-If not defined the deafult fill value for the type of the variable is used.
+If not defined the default fill value for the type of the variable is used.
 However, use of the default fill value for data type byte is not recommended.<br>
-Note that changing the value of this attibute, won't changed previously 'filled' data automatically.<br>
+Note that changing the value of this attibute, won't change previously 'filled' data automatically.<br>
 If `valid_range` is specified `_FillValue` should be outside of this range.

 **missing-value**<br>